 His recent Cinematography credits include the dark thriller The Good Neighbor (starring Jonathan Rhys Meyers and Luke Kleintank), Posthumous (from director Lulu Wang “The Farewell”) and The Super (starring Val Kilmer).

-With renowned artists Omer Fast and Eder Santos he has created cinematic experiences, which screened at venues like Locarno Filmfestival, the MoMA in New York, The LOUVRE, Centre Pompidou and the Louvre in Paris as well as Martin Gropius Bau in Berlin.
+With renowned artists Omer Fast and Eder Santos he has created cinematic experiences, which screened at venues like Locarno Filmfestival, the MoMA in New York, The LOUVRE and Centre Pompidou in Paris as well as Martin Gropius Bau in Berlin.

 Stefan’s work transcends genres and borders, having worked with crews and directors in countries as diverse as South America, New Zealand, South Africa, India, Cambodia, Europe and the US.
 His films have won awards at festivals around the world including Cannes, Venice, Berlin, Los Angeles, London, Beijing and Shanghai.

-In addition to this Stefan also conducted cinematography Masterclasses and Workshops for the Berlinale Talent Campus, the European Film Academy, NYU and various Film Schools all across the world.
+Stefan also conducts cinematography Masterclasses and Workshops for the Berlinale Talent Campus, the European Film Academy, NYU and various Film Schools all across the world.